 Museums are always a great way to get to know the cultural history of a city and Boulder is no different.
-The Museum of Boulder at Tebo Center, with its interactive exhibits, will take you through the history of Boulder, showing you how it became the progressive and beautiful city that it is today.
+The Museum of Boulder with its interactive exhibits will take you through the history of Boulder, showing you how it became the progressive and beautiful city that it is today.

 Another popular thing to do in and around Boulder is going stargazing.
-Once you’ve gotten your fill of the big open skies, take a trip over to the Fiske Planetarium on the Colorado University campus.
-They’ve got loads of free exhibits, perfect for the entire family.
+Once you’ve gotten your fill of the big open skies, take a trip over to the Fiske Planetarium on the University of Colorado, Boulder campus.
+They have loads of free exhibits, perfect for the entire family.

 Other popular museums in Boulder include the Leanin’ Tree Museum of Western Art and the National Center for Atmospheric Research.

 Boulder is a fulfilling destination, there’s no doubt about that.
 If you want a little taste of something different, however, you can always take a day trip into Denver by renting a car or taking a bus.
 It’s only a 45-minute drive, after all.

 Denver is home to even more of the country’s best breweries, museums, and restaurants.
 The Denver Art Museum is a great spot to kill an afternoon, but the best way to see the city is on foot.
 Head down to Union Station and take a stroll up through Larimer Square for some evening drinks at one or more of the many breweries.

 No Shortage of Things to Do In Boulder

 As you can see, there’s no shortage of amazing things to do in Boulder.
 No matter what kind of person you are, there’s a fun activity for you, so start planning your Colorado excursion today and don’t forget to book your bike tour with us at Boulder Bike Tours.

 Contact us for more information or to book a bike tour today!